 So, you get your final product, but you are frustrated with how it turned out.
 This is a quite plausible scenario, yet it’s easily avoidable.

 To make sure this is not going to be your case scenario, you need to do three things:

 Miscommunication will happen; it’s inevitable.
 However, this doesn’t mean you shouldn’t mitigate this risk and its consequences.

-First of all, don't expect to lean back and just wait after the development kicks off.
-This is not like you order a ready-made item online.
+First of all, don’t expect to lean back and just wait after the development kicks off.
+This is not like you to order a ready-made item online.
 You need to be communicating with the development company regularly to make sure you get what you want.